 As the cold weather descends upon our mountain towns, you’ll find us reaching into our closets and pulling out our winter coat-of-armour – the knit toque and plaid flannel shirts and jackets, to be worn until the spring (or summer!) with a certain sense of pride.

 What is it about the plaid-laden, cozy shirts and uber-warm headwear that make them so suitable for our Kootenay winters?
-Do oversized flannel jackets help hide those extra pounds from Christmas baking?
 Does wearing a toque all day mean we don’t have to worry about how our hair looks?

 I don’t think so.
 After all we’re mountain folk, and if there’s one thing we’re not, it’s sedentary.

-It’s not rare to catch us out for a Nordic ski in the morning with our knit toques wrapped tightly around our heads.
-Then in the afternoon, cruising through the forests for a fat-bike ride or exploring by snow-shoe in our long-sleeved flannel jackets.
+Catch us out for a Nordic ski in the morning with our knit toques wrapped tightly around our heads.
+Then in the afternoon, cruising through the forests on fat bike ride or exploring by snowshoe in our long-sleeved plaid, flannel jackets.
 Our distinctive outerwear will then take us to the restaurants and pubs without missing a beat or looking out of place.

 Even in the offices of our cities, the iconic checkered patterned clothing can be found everywhere.
 I swear, on my last group Zoom meeting, at least a quarter of attendees were wearing their favourite flannel shirts!

 Beyond the versatility, flannel is also ridiculously comfortable.

 “It’s like stepping into a warm bubble bath or holding a hot cuppa cocoa on a cold day,” says Kootenay local Eva Boehringer.